Microwaves jargon buster

 Use this microwave glossary to understand the jargon around solo microwaves, grill microwaves and combi microwaves and choose the best microwave for you.

-Once you know what type of microwave you want, visit our microwave reviews to read all about them and discover how well each has done in our lab tests.
+Once you know what type of microwave and features you want, visit our microwave reviews to read all about them and discover how well each has done in our lab tests.

 Auto-reheat buttons allow you to enter the weight of the food and will calculate how long it should take to cook.